Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Conclusion

 \section{Conclusion}

-In this paper, we have studied (equivalence) connections between Nash equilibria of dynamic games and their reductions.
-We have discussed these connections under the three classes of reductions: policy-independent, policy-dependent static, and static measurements with control-sharing.
-We have first covered the existence of a bijection between different Nash equilibrium policies in general, and then, presented sufficient conditions under which connections can be established for dynamic games under policy-dependent and static measurements with control-sharing reductions (for descriptive charts, see Fig. \ref{fig:2.1} and Fig. \ref{fig:4.1}).
-Issues of existence and uniqueness have also been addressed under these reductions.
-We have also discussed results on Nash and saddle-point equilibria of multi-stage non-zero-sum and zero-sum games with open-loop, feedback, closed-loop, and control-sharing policies.
+In this paper, we have studied (equivalence) connections between NE of DGs and their reductions.
+We have discussed these connections under three classes of reductions: policy-independent, policy-dependent static, and static measurements with control-sharing.